- Arts and Design»

 How I Made My Table

 Next using a sheet of sand paper, I smoothed all the edges down.
-Then I cut two slots in the legs to allow them to slot into place, and screwed the solid circular piece of MDF to the legs.
+Then I cut two slots in the legs to allow them to slot into place, and screwed the solid circular piece of wood to the legs.

-Then I glued the last circular piece of MDF on top.
+Then I glued the last circular piece of wood on top.
 I placed the tiles into the center to make a nice picture and glued them into place using grout.
-Once this was dry, I wiped the remaining grout from the mosaic and finished off the table by varnishing the MDF wood with a rich walnut gloss.
+Once this was dry, I wiped the remaining grout from the mosaic and finished off the table by varnishing the wood with a rich walnut gloss.